The Power of Curiosity

-At times it could be problematic, as a curiosity and desire for new experiences could make it hard to stick things out (especially when school or work weren’t hugely interesting).
+At times it could be problematic, as a curiosity for new experiences could make it hard to stick things out (especially when school or work weren’t hugely interesting).

 But even if it has its downsides, it is one of my characteristics that I am most grateful for.
 It has given me the ability to travel, live, and move around the world.

 It has made me a pretty good problem solver, whether technical or interpersonal.